wearerequired/lint-action/README.md

           # Enable your linters here
 ```

 _The GitHub token is required for creating checks on commits and pull requests.
-It's provided automatically by GitHub, i.e. there's no need to define the secret on GitHub._
+It's provided automatically by GitHub, so there's no need to define the secret on GitHub._

 ## Examples